 Confidentiality of Tenders

-16 Please note the following requirements, you must not:
+16 Please note the following requirements - you must not:

 Tell anyone else what your tender price is or will be before the time limit for delivery of tenders.

 Try to obtain any information about anyone else's tender or proposed tender before the time limit for delivery of tenders.